Lab

 Bleach bypass typically works best in low-contrast and highly saturated scenes.
 Unexposed salt crystals are still light-sensitive and need to be neutralized, whereas metallic silver is already desensitized.
 Fixing agents in a bleach bath dissolve unexposed and undeveloped silver halide crystals from the layers.
 Reducing, “bypassing”, or “skipping” this bath retains some or all the silver.
 And just like developer solution, given enough time, the fixer will attack and dissolve all metallic silver.
 Any retained silver through bleach bypass increases the contrast and grain, while fewer remaining dyes render a restricted color palette of lower saturation.
 There can be a significant reduction in dynamic range, making it difficult to recover details in the shadows.
 There can be color shifts, usually towards cyan, and maroons and blues tend towards black.

-Custom Lab.
+Special film processing.
 Agitation : lowest.
 Replenisher : highest

-Reverator’s Lab works in over 30 Camera and workspace gamuts, including ACES, Linear, color managed, and color unmanaged.
-For best outcomes, Reverator’s Log, Gamma, Hybrid Log-Gamma, and Linear processing is 100 % LUT-Free.
+Reverator’s Lab works in over 45 Camera and workspace gamuts, including ACES, Linear, Color Managed | Unmanaged.
+For best outcomes, Reverator’s Log, Gamma, Hybrid Log-Gamma, and Linear processing provide LUT-Free outcomes.
 At 32-bit GPU floats per channel, Log clips can be processed in Linear, and Linear clips processed in Log.